Policy Number: V-2

 The Chief of Police exercises authority over the college’s crisis management and emergency preparedness planning and direction.
 The Chief of Police will exercise authority and responsibility over crisis management matters as directed by the college president.

-The “Care Team”/Threat Assessment Team is charged with (a) providing guidance to students, faculty, and staff regarding recognition of threatening or aberrant behavior that may represent a threat to the community; (b) identifying members of the campus community to whom threatening behavior should be reported; (c) developing comprehensive fact-based assessments of students, employees, or other individuals who may present a threat to the college (and/or adjacent communities) and determining appropriate means of intervention with such individuals; and (d) taking the necessary and appropriate actions regarding policies and procedures for the assessment of individuals whose behavior may present a threat, taking appropriate means of intervention with such individuals, and applying sufficient means of action, including interim suspension or medical separation to resolve potential threats, consistent with VCCS and college policies and applicable law.
-(Reference Code of Virginia, Section 23-9.2:10.C) The “Care Team”/Threat Assessment Team decisions regarding students are appealable only to the vice president of Academic and Student Affairs.
+The “Care Team”/Threat Assessment Team is charged with (a) providing guidance to students, faculty, and staff regarding recognition of threatening or aberrant behavior that may represent a threat to the community; (b) identifying members of the campus community to whom threatening behavior should be reported; (c) developing comprehensive fact-based assessments of students, employees, or other individuals who may present a threat to the college (and/or adjacent communities) and determining appropriate means of intervention with such individuals; and (d) taking the necessary and appropriate actions regarding policies and procedures for the assessment of individuals whose behavior may present a threat, taking appropriate means of intervention with such individuals, and applying sufficient means of action, including interim suspension or medical separation to resolve potential threats, referrals to community services boards or health care providers, and notification of family members or guardians, or both, unless such notification would prove harmful to the individual in question, consistent with VCCS and college policies and applicable law.
+(Reference Code of Virginia, Section 23-9.2:10.C) The “Care Team”/Threat Assessment Team decisions regarding students are appealable only to the Vice President of Academic and Workforce Solutions.

 The “Care Team”/Threat Assessment Team will take specific actions in a timely manner based upon potential or real threats to the campus community.
 These actions may include, but are not limited to, interim suspensions, medical separations, or dismissal of students, and recommending disciplinary measures applicable to employees pursuant to employment policies.
 This team will determine corrective actions to be taken to prevent future incidents and develop the necessary reports to document and support actions taken.
 For employee-related matters, the “Care Team”/Threat Assessment Team may expand to include the respective supervisor, and the respective vice president.
 The employee-related actions shall be pursuant to conduct and disciplinary policies in effect at those given times.

 All records and/or documentation will be located and retained by the Virginia Western Campus Police Department.
-These records are not subject to Freedom of Information Act (FOIA) requirements.
+Threat Assessment Team records are exempt from mandatory disclosure under the Freedom of Information Act (FOIA) in most cases.
 All meetings shall be recorded either through a scribe or electronically.

 Identifying and Reporting Risks